ryuji0123/embedding/README.md

  docker run -it --rm -p 18888:18888 -v ~/embedding:/workspace embedding bash
  ```
 # jupyterlab
  You can use .ipynb files with jupyterlab.
-If you want to use, create notebooks direvtory in docker container like this:
+If you want to use, create notebooks directory in docker container like this:
  ```
  $ mkdir /workspace/notebooks
  ```